 - Explain blood draw or transfusion process to patients

 - Draw blood for testing or processing

-- Label the drawn blood
+- Accurately label the drawn blood

 - Assist patients who experience adverse reactions

 - Maintain medical instruments such as needles, test tubes and vials

 - Adhere to all safety protocols

 Some phlebotomists enter the occupation with a high school diploma and are trained on the job, but most employers look for candidates who have completed an accredited postsecondary phlebotomy program.
 Educational programs are available from community colleges and technical schools and result in a phlebotomy certificate or diploma.
 Programs are accredited by the American Association of Allied Health Professionals (AAAHP).

 Programs include hands-on experience, clinical laboratory work and instruction in anatomy, physiology and medical terminology.
 Phlebotomy students also receive detailed instructions on how to identify, label and track blood samples.